 - Use paper plates, cups, and utensils.
-If this is not an option, make sure you wash and disinfect everything used during the meal.
+If this is not an option, wash and disinfect everything used during the meal.

 - Keep safe around food and drinks.
 While there is no evidence to suggest handling food or eating is associated with spreading Covid-19, it is possible to get Covid-19 by touching a surface or object, including food, food packaging, or utensils that have the virus on it and then touching your face, mouth or nose, and possibly your eyes.

-- Make sure guests wash their hands when arriving, especially before and after preparing, serving, and eating food.
+- Ensure guests wash their hands when arriving, especially before and after preparing, serving, and eating food.

-- Instead of potluck-style gatherings encourage guests to bring food and drink for themselves and for members of their own households.
+- Instead of potluck-style gatherings, encourage guests to bring food and drink for themselves and members of their households.